 Salesforce released a feedback management platform in 2020.
 The platform connects to your other Salesforce products and includes a suite of enterprise-level tools that provide businesses with the capabilities to collect actionable, real-time feedback.

-Results of these surveys are then connected to customer data in your database and compiled into dashboards.
+Survey question responses and scores are then connected to customer data in your salesforce.com database and compiled into dashboards.

 This suite of tools is built to replace other survey tools like SurveyMonkey or Survicate.
-It has the added bonus of linking results to the customer profiles you already have available on your Salesforce platform.
+It has the added bonus of linking survey data to the customer profiles you already have available in your Salesforce data.

 The drawbacks of Salesforce’s feedback management system